ftikhonin/EncodingFixer/README.md

 # EncodingFixer
-Fix UTF-8-BOM to UTF-8 encoding in .sql file
+Fix UTF-8-BOM to UTF-8 encoding in .sql file.
+Just insert your path to path.txt